Sidney Janis: The Sidney Janis Gallery

 As a collector, Sidney Janis had an unparalleled eye.
 In 1967, he donated 103 works from his collection to the Museum of Modern Art, including six late Mondrian oils, Boccioni's Dynamism of a Football Player, and Picasso's Artist and Model.
 MoMA's founding director, Alfred Barr, declared that this donation was "unequaled among the great gifts" the museum had received.

 The gallery moved in the 1980s to 110 W. 57th Street.
-In 1984, the French Government awarded Mr. Janis its highest honor for distinguished contribution to cultural life, Commandeur Ordre des Arts et des Lettres.
+In 1984, the French Government awarded Mr. Janis its highest honor for distinguished contribution to cultural life, Commandeur de l'Ordre des Arts et des Lettres.
 He received the New York Mayor's Award of Honor for Arts and Culture in 1987.

 Sidney Janis remained active at the gallery through his later years, organizing the unique Mondrian + Brâncuși exhibition in 1982, when he was 86 years old.
 He died at the age of 93 in New York in late 1989.
 The gallery continued under the direction of Janis' son Carroll and grandson David Janis.
 In the final decade of the century, the Janis Gallery continued to mount significant exhibitions, including "Mondrian: Flowers" a rare gathering of an extensive group of floral images by the seminal abstract artist.

 Impact in Art

 During his lifetime, Janis continually sought to support art and creativity and create exposure for artists of his day even if they had not yet garnered the attention and adoration of the public.
 When talking about minimalist artists, he said that they had vision beyond their time and were part of an important movement in art.
-Using El Greco and his contemporaries as an example, Janis stated that his "painting seemed so distored to his contemporaries it was hidden away in convents and not appreciated until the late 19th Century."
+Using El Greco and his contemporaries as an example, Janis stated that his "painting seemed so distorted to his contemporaries it was hidden away in convents and not appreciated until the late 19th Century."
 In addition to his donation to the Museum of Modern Art, Janis collected art throughout his lifetime and set up exhibitions that put the contemporary art of his time on the stage.
 For example, he had several accomplishments in the American art scene, including the first exhibition of Futurism, an exhibition of Analytical Cubism, and the "Less is More" show.